wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/upgrade-migrate-windows-clients/includes/2-examine-process-upgrade-windows-clients.md

 ### Update

 Finally, determine whether there are any relevant updates to the new Windows operating system and apply them to your computer.
 It's essential to keep the operating system up to date to protect against security threats.
 You also can check for updates during the upgrade process.
 Dynamic Update is a feature of Windows Setup that downloads any critical fixes and drivers that the setup process requires.
-With Windows as a Service, it’s more important than ever to ensure your Windows-based computer is up to date because you may also receive new functionality through Windows Update.
+With Windows as a Service, it's more important than ever to ensure your Windows-based computer is up to date because you may also receive new functionality through Windows Update.